ksb25395/Community-Detection/README.md

 # Community-Detection
-This project is done as a final Capstone project for the Coursera OOP Specialization by UC San Deigo

 Community Detection in Complex Networks.

 Detect Communities in Complex Networks using Girvan Newman Algorithm based on Betweenness Measure and the Newman's Fast Greedy Algorithm for community detection using modularity.

+## Running
-We can run the Girvan Newman algorithm using the Main method as a driver in CapGraph.java
+* To see the Girvan Newman algorithm in action, run the `main` method as a driver in `CapGraph.java`

-We can run the Newman's greedy algorithm by using Main method as a driver in FastNewmanImpl.java
+* To see the Newman's greedy algorithm int action, run the `main` method as a driver in `FastNewmanImpl.java`